 Where technology has been put in place to collect and gather data, to analyse it and present the identified issues and performance metrics and control maturity, then it becomes a much simpler exercise to rerun.

-A full audit with root cause analysis is unlikely to be needed in this instance, as the new and improved scores and the greatly reduced lists of identified problems, are sufficient output to show improvement.
+A full review with root cause analysis is unlikely to be needed in this instance, as the new and improved scores and the greatly reduced lists of identified problems, are sufficient output to show improvement.

 A retest or follow-up check should be part of the planning of any review.

 Essential 8 Auditor and SmartCheck for Ransomware can be deployed on site or on a remote network, without the need for a consultant or audit and risk manager to visit that site.
 No security expertise is needed to deploy the solutions; they can be installed and run by a network or system administrator locally.
 The gathered data can be reviewed off-line and extracted for additional analysis or report preparation.